Category Archives: 2016 Films

 Grade: A

-Shot entirely on the island with a minimal budget and the use of nonactors, the result is a romantic, yet tragic love story that will move its viewer to tears in its innocence and beauty.
+Shot entirely on the island with a minimal budget and the use of nonactors, the result is a romantic yet tragic love story that will move its viewer to tears in its innocence and beauty.

 Tanna is shot in the Nauvhal and Nafe languages.

-A traditional rule of the tribe is arranged marriage, which becomes a major problem for Dain and Wawa as their love blossoms.
+A traditional rule is arranged marriage, which becomes a significant problem for Dain and Wawa as their love blossoms.
 When a neighboring tribe attacks the Shaman over a dispute regarding bad crops, Dain wants revenge.
-When cooler heads prevail, the leaders of each tribe decide that Wawa will marry a member of the other tribe, which leaves her and Dain distraught and desperate- their love is then tested ultimately.

-Comparisons to the William Shakespeare play, Romeo and Juliet must be made.
+Comparisons to the William Shakespeare play Romeo and Juliet must be made.

-The film is a romantic tragedy of epic proportions and the doomed couple share everlasting love and a bond that can never be broken.
 The truth in this tale is genuine as the couple must agonize over a decision to either remain together or risk the threat of Dain’s life and Wawa’s freedom if they return to their native village.

-Interestingly, because of the real-life couple’s determination and strength, the age-old tradition of chosen marriages has since been lifted and true love encouraged.
+Interestingly, because of the real-life couple’s determination and strength, the age-old tradition of chosen marriages has since been lifted, and true love encouraged.

 Oscar Nominations: Best Foreign Language Film